RenCloud/ets2-sdk-plugin/README.md

 There is also an Documentation.
 It tells a lot about the values.
 An installation, build , etc. guide will also follow.
 Should there still be questions, feature request or other changes visit the discord server linked at the top.

-Sadly the usage of the documentation generating syntax leads to a lot of `warnings`, while compiling the c# part.
+~~Sadly the usage of the documentation generating syntax leads to a lot of `warnings`, while compiling the c# part.
 That's because the documentation use `<` and `>`.
 But that's no valid xml.
 Therefore the compiler cry's :cry: and give the warning about invalid xml.
-With the help of `#pragma` it wont show up.
+With the help of `#pragma` it wont show up.~~

 ### Overview

-This plug-in stores it's data inside a Memory Mapped File, or "Shared Memory".
-This allows it to operate without any access to harddrive, or configuration hassle by the user to locate the memory map.
+~~This plug-in stores it's data inside a Memory Mapped File, or "Shared Memory".
+This allows it to operate without any access to harddrive, or configuration hassle by the user to locate the memory map.~~

+The plugin uses TCP sockets to transfer the data.
+The data is transferred in 2 frames.
+First is a topic (for now it's only `0` meaning telemetry data) and second is the actual data (32768 bytes - 32kB) as a byte array.
+The format is the same as in previous version with Memory Mapped Files.

 ### Rev Numbers